ionic-team/ionic-docs/src/pages/appflow/quickstart/environment.md

       }
     ],
   },
-  "local" {}, // leave this blank to use the default src/environments/environment.ts file ...
+  "local": {}, // leave this blank to use the default src/environments/environment.ts file ...
 }